-Kate Scott was born in London of American parents.
-She has lived in Hong Kong, Paris, Scotland, and two tiny villages in France.
+Kate Scott has lived in Hong Kong, Paris, Scotland, and two tiny villages in France.
 She now lives in Dorset with her husband and two children.

 Poems from her collections Stitches (Peterloo) and Escaping the Cage (HappenStance – www.happenstancepress.com) have been broadcast on BBC Radio 4 and her short fiction on Radio 4 Extra.
 Kate was one of four poets-in-residence for the National Trust (West Dorset) which led to a reading hosted by Sir Andrew Motion and Tom Paulin at Kings Place, London (also published by HappenStance as Who’s in the Next Room?).

-Kate’s TV writing credits include BIG AND SMALL (CBeebies), CHUGGINGTON (CBeebies), THE HIVE Series 1 and 2 (Disney World) and TOOT THE TINY TUGBOAT (Channel 5).
+Kate’s TV writing credits include BIG AND SMALL (CBeebies), CHUGGINGTON (CBeebies), THE HIVE Series 1 and 2 (Disney World), TOOT THE TINY TUGBOAT (Channel 5) and DR PANDA.

-She was the script editor for the second series of THE HIVE and is a script reader for animated feature films.
+She was the script editor for the second series of THE HIVE and is a script reader and editor for animated feature films.

 Kate’s scriptwriting is represented by Jean Kitson at Kitson Press Associates (http://kitsonpress.co.uk/client/kate-scott/).

 Kate was included in the first Undiscovered Voices anthology with her 11+ novel The Rule of Water.
-She has written fiction and non-fiction for HarperCollins, Hodder, Pearson Education and Oxford University Press.
+She has written fiction and non-fiction for HarperCollins, Hodder, Pearson Education, Oxford University Press and Penguin Random House.
 She also wrote a teen dystopian project for IP company FourteenFiftyFour Ltd.